agmanish/yolov5_solar_panels/README.md

 ### **Pre-Processing and Augmentation**
 I pre-processed the images by resizing the model to 416px*416px which is the input accepted by the YOLOv5 model.
 I also tiled the images since we are dealing with small-scale objects to be detected, this effectively zooms the detector in on small objects, but allows us to keep the small input resolution we need in order to be able to run fast inference.
-If the model was to be deployed I would have to take care of tiling and restitching of the stest images ince we have utilized tiling during training.
+If the model was to be deployed I would have to take care of tiling and restitching of the test images since we have utilized tiling during training.

-To account for the low number omf available images available, I augmented the dataset by vertically flipping the images and varying the brightness in a range of + or - 25% to obtain a more robust model that will perform better during robustness.
+To account for the low number of images available, I augmented the dataset by vertically flipping the images and varying the brightness in a range of + or - 25% to obtain a more robust model that will perform better during robustness.

 This meant the training dataset fed to the model had 1800 images after tiling and augmentation, and 200 val images after tiling.